-All students, with the exception of those first-year students who failed all subjects in 1962 (see above), enrolling other than for the first time should do so through the appropriate School.
-Students will have been supplied by their respective Schools with forms for re-enrolment prior to the end of 1962 and instructed in the procedure to be followed.
-Briefly, B.A. students must attend at the office of the School in which the major subject is being studied between 10.00 a.m. and 1.00 p.m. on Wednesday, 27th February, 1963.
+All students, with the exception of those first-year students who failed all subjects in 1963 (see above), enrolling other than for the first time should do so through the appropriate School.
+Briefly, B.A. students must attend at the office of the School in which the major subject is being studied, between 10 a.m. and 1 p.m. on Wednesday, 26th February, 1964.
 Students in the Diploma Course in Sociology must attend at the office of the School of Sociology in Building F between 5.30 p.m. and 8.30 p.m. on the same day.
-Enrolment forms will have been prepared for students and will be available at the Enrolment Centre.
+Enrolment forms will be available at the Enrolment Centre.